ucsb-cs184-f24/team01-BillSplitter/README.md

 * yarn install
 * yarn start
 * to run on iphone: scan qr code with camera app and openup in expo go have to be on the same wifi as computer

+## Task Updates

+- **Joseph Li, Adil, Aneesh**: Create a Firebase project to do user authentication (via email/password, Google, Facebook, or phone)
+- **Olivia/Nadav**: Researche the Image-to-Text API deciding between Google Cloud Vision or OCR.space, trying to understand the use cases of each to see which one would be better for the project.
+Olivia is working remotely with Nadav to get this done
+- **Alex/Yerassyl**: Work on the design tasks, contributing to feature development and integration across the project.
+(Yera - navigation)